babafall/Phostock/README.md

 Frameworks
 ========
-This application is using next frameworks (and says "Thank you very much to authors")
+This application is using next frameworks (and says "Thank you very much" to authors)
 * https://github.com/BradLarson/GPUImage
 * https://github.com/AFNetworking/AFNetworking
 * https://github.com/stig/json-framework/